shanmukh-777/falcon-wallet-spotmines/README.md

 To run the project: react-native start --reset-cache

-To clean the previous build:  ./gradlew clean
+To clean the previous build,run inside packages/legacy/app/android:  ./gradlew clean

 To build an apk in release version: ./gradlew assembleRelease